Germany's Steinmeier poised for reelection as special assembly meets | DW | 13.02.2022

 Among the latter delegates are some well-known personalities, including former Chancellor Angela Merkel, the national football coach, Hansi Flick, leading virologist Christian Drosten and the pianist Igor Levit.

-Özlem Türeci, who as co-founder of the pharamceutical company BioNTech was one of the driving forces behind the rapid development of the Comirnaty COVID-19 vaccine, is also among those selected to vote.
+Özlem Türeci, who as co-founder of the pharmaceutical company BioNTech was one of the driving forces behind the rapid development of the Comirnaty COVID-19 vaccine, is also among those selected to vote.

 Who are the candidates?